 The frameshift mutation involves the insertion or deletion of one or more base pairs of the DNA molecule.
-They alter the amino acid sequence.
+This greatly alters the amino acid sequence, which affects protein synthesis.
 The base pair substitution is a type of mutation in which one base pair replaces another.
 Silent mutations do not change amino acids or protein synthesis.
 Intron mutations are part of RNA sequencing.

 - 3. The base components of DNA are:

 - a.
-A, G, C, and U
+A, G, C, and U.

 - b.
-P, G, C, and T
+P, G, C, and T.

 - c.
-A, G, C, and T
+A, G, C, and T.

 - d.
-X, XX, XY, and YY
+X, XX, XY, and YY.

-The four base components of DNA are cytosine, thymine, adenine, and guanine and are commonly represented by their first letters: A, C, T, and G.
+The four base components of DNA are cytosine, thymine, adenine, and guanine, and are commonly represented by their first letters (A, C, T, and G) and not components identified as P or U. X, XX, XY, and YY are components of human chromosomes.